KasparEtter/ef1p/pages/index/index.md

 By right-clicking a graphic with your mouse
-(or by double-clicking it on a touch device), you can download the graphic as a pixel image (in the PNG format) or as a vector graphic (in the SVG format).
+(or by double-clicking it on a touch device), you can download the graphic as a pixel image in the PNG format or as a vector graphic in the SVG format.
 You can use the graphics on this blog for anything you want as long as you give appropriate credit, indicate if you made changes,